 WWII and Cold War sites in Berlin

 Berlin is a wonderfully diverse and dynamic city, and especially intriguing to visit as a tourist with an interest in history.
-In particular, Berlin is the place to go if you like learning about 20th century history, and, more specifically, World War II and the Cold War.
+In particular, Berlin is the place to go if you like learning about 20th-century history, and, more specifically, World War II and the Cold War.

 I’ve written about a number of Berlin’s WWII and Cold War sites separately, and I visited again recently, fitting in a few more.
 This article, then, is an overview, and for many of the sights you can click through to read more detail.
+Use the table of contents below to jump to whatever you’re most interested in.

 Disclosure: This article contains affiliate links.
 If you click on one and make a purchase, I will receive a small commission.
 This will not affect your price.